-He want a company because he is afraid to climb the tamarind tree.
-The ferocious bees frequently resides the tree.
+He want a company because he is afraid of climbing tall trees.
+The ferocious bees frequently resides in it.
 Bee sting while climbing might send someone down the ground instantly, with broken bones, wounds and bruises.
-Besides, my uncle is to heavy to climb.
+Besides, my uncle is too heavy to climb.
 He looks like a nine-months pregnant women.

 Why are we after the fallen tamarind?

-1) Its hard to pick them one by one.
-Ripe tamarind have shrank flesh leaving the shell not deformed.
+1) Its hard to pick them by hand one by one.
+Ripe tamarind have shrank flesh leaving the shell undamaged.
 This creates a hollow space.
 Ripe fruits can be determined by tapping with fingernails.
 Color never changes as the fruit ripens.